Here we are again. I decided to take it way back with this post about trying to rewrite plr. Let’s dive in.

 I felt supremely embarrassed to look up all of my articles in copyscape only to find out that my rewrites were still being considered as duplicate content.

 So, there you have it.
 After I posted that last article I decided to leave the blog alone.

 How do you benefit from this crazy post?

-However, the amount of work, sweat and tears I would have produced going down that road would have been way more than I would have used for rewriting high quality PLR articles.
+However, the amount of work, sweat and tears I would have produced going down that road would have been way more than I would have used to rewrite high quality PLR articles.

-I don’t like saying I quit on this but I am glad that I stepped away from that project.
-In my opinion, it’s just another learning lesson (for me) and hopefully guidance for you if you ever decide to go down that road.
+I don’t like saying I gave up on this but I am glad that I stepped away from that project.
+So, yes, I gave up.

 Maybe I should do a review of Dupe Free Pro…